yoadsn/TonguesPlugin/README.md

 permissions: Requires permission **tongues.listen**

+##Whisper Radius Configuration
+The plugin allows configuration of the radius to consider for whispering to players (same in all directions x/y/z) with the config.yml key:
+* *whisper.radius* (int) - Sets the whispering radius - default is 10

 ##Translation Logic
 When a message is sent, the language of the player receiving the message is used to translate the message.